murdockfpv/murdockfpv.github.io/_posts/2021-02-03-Altocumulus.md

 tags: sunset; clouds
 ---

-> All indications from aviation weather reports pointed towards a sunset .. on a scale of 1-10, in the 5-7+ range.
-Scattered cumulus clouds gave me the indication it was worth trying to get a sunset picture after a week straight of overcast stratus clouds.
+> Several indications from aviation weather reports pointed towards a good sunset .. on a scale of 1-10, in the 5-7+ range -- Scattered cumulus clouds gave me the indication it was worth trying to get a sunset picture after a week straight of overcast stratus clouds.

 # Cloud check